 The Grid is a peakbagging list in the White Mountains of New Hampshire where hikers climb each of the 48 White Mountain 4000 footers each month of the year, requiring 12 x 48 = 576 summits to finish.
 As you can imagine it’s a very difficult list to complete because there aren’t 28-31 good weather days each month of the year, the mountains on the list are spread out across 7 different mountain ranges, and most people couldn’t hike every day if they wanted to due to job and family obligations.

 Experienced hikers will tell you that no two hikes up the same mountain are ever the same.
 This probably explains why some hikers are willing to climb the same mountains month after month, throughout the year, to experience the variety of weather conditions and seasonal changes that affect each climb.

-Still, to date 30 people have finished The White Mountains Grid and I know many other hikers who are working on it.
+Still, 105 people have finished The White Mountains Grid and I know many other hikers who are working on it.
 Click here, to download the spreadsheet checklist and application.
 Collectively, they’re often referred to as “Gridiots.”

 - An official peak is a peak that is counted once on a hike from the beginning trailhead to the finish trailhead.
 Even though it may be passed over more than once in the course of the hike, it should be counted only once.

-- On a backpack trip, the date the summit is touched, on the initial pass over, is the “OFFICIAL” summit date.
+- On a backpacking trip, the date the summit is touched, on the initial pass over, is the “OFFICIAL” summit date.

 As for the White Mountain Grid Finishers, they are some of the nicest, most humble people you’ll ever meet.
 In addition to hiking, many are volunteer trail maintainers, lead hikes with local outdoor clubs, or are involved in local search and rescue efforts when people get in trouble in the mountains.
 They’re also a bit whacked, but I suppose you could say that about anyone who hikes regularly in the White Mountains. :-)